mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-* Because this was such a significant error, I decided to recheck every column in the new table:
+* Then, I rechecked every column in the new table:

 <br>